Daith Piercing

 £25

 Will it hurt?
-As with all piercings it depends on the person being pierced, anatomy and pain tolerances vary a lot between people but I find its generally well tolerated.
+As with all piercings it depends on the person being pierced, anatomy and pain tolerances vary a lot between people but I find it is generally well tolerated.

-Healing: Whilst other cartilage piercings can often be troublesome to heal due to their exposed positioning on the ear, Daith piercings are well protected by the surrounding anatomy of the ear, due to their almost concealed placement.
+Healing: Whilst other ear piercings can often be troublesome to heal due to their exposed positioning on the ear, daith piercings are well protected by the surrounding anatomy of the ear, due to their almost concealed placement.
 This location affords the piercing a greater level of protection from accidental knocks, snags and sleeping related mishaps.
-This piercing typically takes around 3-9 months to fully heal.
+This piercing typically takes around 6-9 months to fully heal.

 When caring for your Daith piercing, ensure that you:

-• Avoid applying lotions, moisturisers, perfumes to the area.
+- Avoid applying lotions, moisturisers and perfumes to the area.

-• Clean both exit holes of your piercing twice a day.
+- Clean both the entry and exit holes of your piercing twice a day.

 Migraine Relief?